 There was one more downer piece of news this week, before we start to put the pieces together.
 The City Manager’s office delivered its proposed budget to City Council and in a somewhat surprising move, it recommended against funding a Sunday expansion of Transfort bus service.
 The city uses an over/under format, ranking budget offers and providing a “water line” above which offers are recommended and the budget is balanced Sunday bus service was the the first “underwater” offer in the transportation budget.

 Bus service that doesn’t run on sundays (or later at night) is bus service that neglects neighborhoods that are most in need of mass transit where the service industry workforce need complete transit options outside of bankers hours.
-These are communities where transportationbudgethouseholdcontiguous, robust public transit would be hugely transformative.
+These are communities where contiguous, robust public transit would be hugely transformative.
 Where supporting a culture shift towards affordable, reliable, sustainable mobility would have huge impact on some of our greatest challenges, including congestion, parking, hunger, air quality, social cohesion of our communities, public health disparities based on income and neighborhood, and more.

 The city argues that Saturday services is underutilized, and that makes an expensive investment in Sunday service irresponsible.
 I respectfully submit the counter-argument that without a fully functional, 7 day system, it’s impossible to predict the demand, as long as it isn’t a complete transportation option.
 Its like building a staircase that’s missing 4 stairs and then deciding whether or not to finish it based on how many people use it.

-Screen Shot 2014-04-29 at 5.03.28 PMBetter public transportation would promote traffic safety for all of us by putting a real dent in overall VMT. (remember, from above, VMT is a significant predictor of death and injury, especially for vulnerable users like bikes and peds.)
+Better public transportation would promote traffic safety for all of us by putting a real dent in overall VMT. (remember, from above, VMT is a significant predictor of death and injury, especially for vulnerable users like bikes and peds.)

 It is for this reason that I believe that pushing the city for a more robust equitable commitment to mass transportation is one of the most important things BFC can do to advance our vision.